For clarity, let’s define “evil” as “the willful abuse of other humans.”

 Evil Almighty?

-From television, politicians, and endless “authorities,” we learn that evil is pre-eminent.
-God may be supremely powerful, but he’s powerful somewhere far away; Satan is powerful here.
+From television, politicians, and endless “authorities,” we sense that evil is pre-eminent.
+God may be supremely powerful, but he’s powerful somewhere far away; Evil is powerful here.
 We can slide into evil with ease, but being good is difficult.
 Western man is convinced that darkness is stronger than light, whether he defines it in religious terms or secular terms.

-The fear-sellers, we must admit, have won the day.
+The fear-sellers, we must admit, have been winning.

 This primacy of fear and darkness is necessary to authority of course; without it, how would we be driven into their arms?